lukasbestle/statecapture/README.md

 This library is distributed "as is", see the `LICENSE.md` file!

-Please also note that the testing for this library is not complete, because you can't delete classes, functions and constants.
+Please also note that the testing for this library is not complete, because you can't delete declared classes, functions and constants without runkit.
 So please test it yourself for your application before going into production.

 ## What it serializes